NOONAN MASSAGE THERAPY

-Sports Massage is a no-nonsense massage that aims to stretch tight muscles, stimulate inactive muscles and improve soft tissue conditions.
-Sports Massage may enable an athlete or anyone else to move the body more freely and with more flexibility.
+Sports Massage Therapy is a no-nonsense massage that aims to stretch tight muscles, stimulate inactive muscles and improve soft tissue conditions.
+Sports Massage Therapy may enable an athlete or anyone else to move the body more freely and with more flexibility.
 In time, it can improve posture.

-Sports Massage is designed to enhance athletic performance and recovery.
-There are three contexts in which Sports Massage can be useful to an athlete: pre-event, post-event, and injury treatment.
-Pre-event massage is delivered at the performance site, usually with the person fully clothed.
+Sports Massage Therapy is designed to enhance athletic performance and recovery.
+There are three contexts in which Sports Massage Therapy can be useful to an athlete: pre-event, post-event, and injury treatment.
+Pre-event massage therapy is delivered at the performance site, usually with the person fully clothed.
 Fast-paced and stimulating, it helps to establish blood flow and to warm up muscles.
-Post-event massage is also delivered on site, through the clothes.
+Post-event massage therapy is also delivered on site, through the clothes.
 The intent here is to calm the nervous system while continuing the body's established blood flow.
-Post-event massage may reduce recovery time, enabling an athlete to resume training much sooner than rest alone would allow.
-When a person sustains an injury, skillful Sports Massage therapy may often speed-up and improve the quality of healing.
+Post-event massage therapy may reduce recovery time, enabling an athlete to resume training much sooner than rest alone would allow.
+When a person sustains an injury, skillful Sports Massage Therapy may often speed-up and improve the quality of healing.

-As the name suggests, Sports Massage is popular with athletes.
+As the name suggests, Sports Massage Therapy is popular with athletes.
 It is designed to enhance performance, assist recovery and prevent injury.
 However, these are also benefits everyone can enjoy.

-Swedish Massage is the most common and well-known type of massage.
+Swedish Massage Therapy is the most common and well-known type of massage therapy.
 It involves long, fluid strokes of muscles and tissues with pressure that varies from light to medium to firm.
-Swedish Massage is considered to be one of the most relaxing massage therapies.
+Swedish Massage Therapy is considered to be one of the most relaxing massage therapies.

 The client is covered with only the area being worked-on exposed.
 Massage therapists use a combination of kneading, effleurage (either firm or light soothing, stroking movement, without dragging the skin, using either padded parts of fingertips or palms), petrissage (lifting or picking up muscles and rolling the folds of skin), friction, rolling and percussive movements.
 Lotion is applied to reduce friction on the skin.

-Among the many benefits of Swedish Massage are relaxation of the mind while energizing the body, promote tissue health, and reduction of stress.
+Among the many benefits of Swedish Massage Therapy are relaxation of the mind while energizing the body, promote tissue health, and reduction of stress.